mohamedelsayed154/Harvard-cs50/README.md

 **Description:**

 This project is a practical application of the concepts learned in CS50.
-It aims to [state the primary objective] using [key technologies].
+It aims to [Problem solving training] using [Analysis and division of problems].

 **Features:**